ox-it/docker-java/README.md

+# Unsupported

+This is no longer used/supported as we have switched to using OpenJDK.

 # Docker Oracle Java Image

 This is a simple image that grabs a copy of the Oracle JDK and installs it